cs6006/cs6006.github.io/content/blog/second.md

 ### Acknowledgments

-An enormous thank you to Ms Zdan, her teaching aide Ms Jenn, and of course her delightful students.
+An enormous thank you to Ms Zdan, her teaching aide Ms Jenn, and her delightful students.
 My time at Beverly J Martin Elementary School was facilitated by Cornell University's [<span style="font-variant: small-caps">grasshopr</span>](https://sites.google.com/view/grasshopratcornell/home) program, a volunteer organization that pairs graduate students with K-12 teachers so we can share our